Where Christian History Comes to Life!

 The play is historically accurate.
 The settings and costumes re-create the first century Galilee.
 The bulk of the text is taken from the King James Version of the Bible, and the performers bring this magnificent language to life.

-2019 will be our 96th consecutive season.
+2020 is our 97th consecutive season.
 The American Passion Play of Bloomington, Illinois was conceived by Delmar D. Darrah to show the life and ministry of Christ as a vital, living force.
 Although this is one of the oldest continuously performed Passion Plays in the United States, it is not a static drama.
 The production has changed to reflect modern historical knowledge of the era but has remained true to the teachings of Jesus.

 The actors are non-professionals with a spiritual dedication to their parts and to the American Passion Play.
 As performers, they share in a community of faith with the audience and give testimony to the contemporary power of Christ's teachings.